 Reader, Manchester Metropolitan University

 Stephen Lynch is a Mathematics University Reader, STEM Ambassador and Researcher at Manchester Metropolitan University (MMU).
-In order to encourage more high school students to apply to study Mathematics at University level, he established a Schools Liaison forum in the North West of England, which has now been running for almost 15 years.
-Stephen can either visit your school or alternatively, arrange a day out here at MMU.
+In order to encourage more high school students to apply to study Mathematics at University level, he established a Schools Liaison forum in the North West of England, which has now been running for almost 20 years.
+Stephen can either visit your school or alternatively, arrange a day visiting MMU.
 He has three popular talks entitled “What is Maths?”, “Fun with Robots” and “Brain Inspired Computing” – they can all be tailored to meet the school’s needs.

 Technology is making more and more of an impact on Maths education.
-He supports computer based Mathematics education and has written Maple™, MATLAB® and Mathematica® books (all published by Springer) – the code for which is freely available to download from the Web.
-I am currently writing a Python book for Springer.
+He supports computer based Mathematics education and has written Python, Maple™, MATLAB® and Mathematica® books (all published by Springer) – the code for which is freely available to download from the Web.

 Stephen is also an inventor, he co-invented Binary Oscillator Computing, the subject of UK, International and Taiwanese patents.
 The invention is simple to describe to school pupils aged 13-18 and could potentially have far reaching applications in Computing and Healthcare Science.